 Cannabis As Part Of Palliative Care

-When integrating medical cannabis as a supplement to treatment, every patient should first undergo a risk-benefit conversation, as well as a comprehensive assessment prior to any cannabis-based intervention.
+When integrating medical cannabis as an aide for treatment, every patient should first undergo a risk-benefit conversation, as well as a comprehensive assessment prior to any cannabis-based intervention.

-The usefulness of cannabis in senior care and palliative environments is supported in a study published by PubMed, the National Library of Medicine.
+According to this article written by Norml, the usefulness of cannabis in senior care and palliative environments is widely supported in the results of a nation wide survey.
 A combined 310 palliative care specialists from 40 states, consisting of administrators, nurses, and physicians, answered a survey on practice, experience, and opinions regarding medicinal cannabis.
 This was also the biggest survey, nationally, to date on this particular topic.
 Of the respondents, a whopping 91% suggested support for utilizing medical cannabis for hospice patients.

-If you would like to learn more about medical cannabis for palliative care, fill out the form below.
+If you would like to learn more about medical cannabis for palliative care support, fill out the form below.
 We can provide you with the answers you need, and help you along in your journey.
 We look forward to working with you.